 - Ask the concerned parties what works for them and take a commitment of integrating positive aspirations from them.

 - After you have taken a commitment from them, chalk out a strategy to achieve listed aspirations.
 For that, you need to know the positives and negatives of their characters.
-Spend time in knowing the history of the people.
+Spend time in knowing their history.
 Understand their cultural background and way they have been brought up.
-This helps a great deal in understanding why an individual behaves in a particular way.
+This helps in understanding why an individual behaves in a particular way.

 - Set a time-frame after which you will evaluate the decisions taken and whether or not there is any improvement.

 The ability to manage conflicts is a core area of competency for leaders at all levels.
 Most organizations nowadays conduct a personality test to evaluate the traits of their employees.

 With the world becoming a global village, diversity in the workplace has become a common feature.
 So, it becomes more important now than ever to focus on study of different types of personalities in the workplace and the ways in which these can be made to work in a team.